-The goal of the Personal Information Protection and Electronic Documents Act (Bill C6) is to protect customers, and it is important for CRM vendors to take into account fair information principles, said Karen Lopez, principal consultant for Toronto-based InfoAdvisors Inc.
+The goal of the Personal Information Protection and Electronic Documents Act (formerly Bill C-6) is to protect customers, and it is important for CRM vendors to take into account fair information principles, said Karen Lopez, principal consultant for Toronto-based InfoAdvisors Inc.

 “The biggest issues companies deal with (is that) it’s something they did not have to do before.
 The primary motivator to embrace the fair information practices should be the reputation with the public,” Lopez said.

 The Act applies to personal information about customers or employees that is collected, used or disclosed for commercial use.
 As of January 2001, the law gives individuals the right to view and correct information an organization may have gathered for that purpose.